|

 And get one that is designed to prevent BOTH common mode

+and differential mode interference.
 For the most part telephone

 interference is the easiest type of interference to deal